taman-islam/oolama-proxy/README.md

 | `alice`   | `alice123` | `sk-alice-123` | User      |
 | `bob`     | `bob123`   | `sk-bob-456`   | User      |
 | `charlie` | `char123`  | `sk-char-789`  | User      |

+## Out of Scope

+The following capabilities were intentionally excluded from this version to keep the scope focused, the system easy to evaluate, and the demo friction-free.
+Each item is well understood and designed for, but not required to meet the goals of this exercise.

+### Horizontal Load Balancing

+The proxy is currently deployed as a single stateless instance.
+The Go proxy comfortably handles tens of thousands of requests per second; in practice, model inference (Ollama) is the dominant bottleneck.

+Horizontal scaling would involve running multiple proxy replicas behind a standard L4/L7 load balancer (e.g. NGINX, Envoy) with a shared Redis backend for usage and rate limits.
+This was omitted to avoid unnecessary distributed-system complexity for a single-node demo.

+### Multi-Node Ollama / Inference Scheduling

+Requests are forwarded to a single Ollama instance.
+Support for multiple inference backends (e.g. GPU pool, weighted routing, health-based failover) is a natural extension, but was intentionally excluded.
+The proxy interface and rate-limiting model are already compatible with this design.

+### Persistent Storage

+Usage accounting and limits are stored in memory for simplicity.
+A Redis-backed implementation is planned and would enable:

+- Persistence across restarts
+- Multi-proxy deployments
+- Stronger rate-limit guarantees

+In-memory storage was chosen to minimize setup overhead for reviewers.

+### Authentication & Secrets Management

+API keys and users are statically defined for demonstration purposes.
+Production deployments would integrate with:

+- Secure secret storage
+- OAuth / SSO
+- Rotatable API keys

+These were excluded to keep the authentication flow transparent and easy to inspect.

+### Model Lifecycle Management

+Models are assumed to be preloaded in Ollama.
+Dynamic model downloads, eviction, and version pinning are out of scope for this submission.